-KLP Banken AS wants to help customers make sustainable choices.
-That is why the Bank now offers 'green mortgages' to members of KLP who have energy-friendly homes, or who choose to take steps to make their homes more energy-friendly.
+KLP Banken AS aims to help customers make sustainable choices.
+That is why the Bank offers 'green mortgages' to members of KLP who have an energy-friendly home, or who choose to take measures that improve the energy efficiency of their homes.